 I recently had to replace the battery on my LG Nexus 5.
 Where I last year needed to repair the power button, it was now the battery’s turn to be swapped out.

-For anyone else who also has problems with very little screen-on-time on their Nexus 5 due to an old battery, I will show the replacement process in this article.
+For anyone else who also has problems with very little screen-on-time on their Nexus 5 due to an old battery, I will show the battery replacement process for the Nexus 5 in this article.

 Can you replace the Nexus 5 battery by yourself?